Redesigned

 Breakfast, Lunch, Dinner

-Ride 40km
+Ride 33km

-Day 5 Thrissur - Vellinezhi
+Day 5 Thrissur - Ottapalam

-After breakfast, we’ll transfer to Cheruthuruthy, a small village about 45 kilometres north of Thrissur town, on the banks of the Chalakudy river.
+To start the day, we’ll transfer to Cheruthuruthy, a small village about 45 kilometres north of Thrissur town, on the banks of the Chalakudy river.
 Our destination is the Kerala Kalamandalam, the premier educational center for traditional Keralan art forms, especially dance.
 We’ll visit the school where many of the art forms are taught and watch a performance of traditional temple theater, a truly unique experience, and one seldom seen outside of the South India.
-We’ll take lunch near the school and then begin our ride to our accommodation for the evening- a traditional Hindu homestay, over 300 years old!
+We’ll have lunch near the school and then begin our ride to our accommodation for the evening- a traditional Hindu homestay, over 300 years old!
 Though the rooms and facilities are more basic than others along our trip, the cultural significance of our stay is worth it.
 In the evening, we’ll witness another unique and sacred art form, found only in Kerala- Kalamezuthupattu.
 In characteristically colorful and intricate Keralan style, Hindu deities are drawn on the temple floor with colorful powders derived from natural materials like charcoal, turmeric and lime leaves.
 While the artist carefully deposits the powder onto the temple floor, the priest recites a specific prayer to imbue the drawing with spiritual significance, and ritual songs are performed once the work is completed.
 After the full ritual is complete, the drawing is erased in stages and the powders are distributed to temple-goers as a talisman.

-Kalappura Farm House
+Kalapurra Farm House

 Breakfast, Lunch, Dinner

-Ride 20km
+Ride 30km

-Day 7 Chendamangalam - Departure
+Day 7 Guruvayoor - Cherai

 Breakfast, Lunch

-Ride 15km
+Ride 41km

 Disclaimer: The adventure cycling tours we operate often go beyond the beaten track, and the countries where we ride are not always predictable.
 Due to these reasons, it is occasionally necessary to reroute or update itineraries.
 Our guarantee is that we will not change a trip unless for safety or to improve it.
 Our listed hotels are always accurate at the time of writing, but should we have to change any hotel, it will always be for a similar or better one.